Gfadebayo/grupp_assessment/README.md

 # Trade-offs
 Things done differently if given more time,
+- Add a baseline profile for the app.
+Which will improve it's overall performance
+- Use a code formatting tool like spotless to perform both static analysis as well as formatting.
+Improving code clarity
 - Find a way to inform the user that the data being viewed is an outdated if internet is not available
 - A dark theme